 In 1949, Enid Blyton published her Noddy book series.
 Noddy was a big hit among the children.

 After the Noddy series, Enid Blyton started to publish the magazine "Sunny Stories" again.
-Through her writings in this magazine, she encouraged her readers to be responsible, kind and helpful.
-She encouraged them to contribute to the society in any way they could.
+Through her writings in this magazine, she encouraged her readers to be responsible, kind, and helpful.
+She encouraged them to contribute to society in any way they could.

 She formed groups for her magazine readers to get involved in social work -